Lexers

 is the base name of the grammar file.

-In the tests project a custom_lexer test is given which demonstrates implementation of a custom lexer.
-The lexer implemented in this test is used to tokenize a sequence of varints which are variable-width integers used in Google's protocol buffers wire format.
+In the tests project, a custom_lexer test demonstrates the implementation of a custom lexer.
+The lexer implemented in this test is used to tokenize a sequence of varints, which are variable-width integers used in Google's protocol buffers wire format.

-So, our lexer has to figure out what is the next varint in the sequence of bytes.
+Our lexer must determine the next varint in the sequence of bytes.

-There are more than one approach to handle this.
-Here is one (see the test for additional information).
+There are multiple approaches to handle this.
+Here is one (see the test for additional information):

 We start with the following grammar in a file, say custom_lexer_2.rustemo